stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 # Introduction
 ---
 [Recent reports](https://www.cnbc.com/id/46750183) state that the average cost of procrastination to businesses stands at an estimated $10,396 per employee per year.
 As the world economy recovers from the recession, businesses the globe over are moving to open locations in exploding markets to gain access to valuable resources and assets to expand their reach.
 Many of these hot regions exist in developing regions that are underserved by their governments.
 Procrastination is known to be highly correlated with anxiety and access to necessary quality of life components such as food and housing.
 Of particular interest to any business seeking to expand globally should be the levels of procrastination and the relationship to various developmental indices.
-After all, a productive worker is a happy worker and a happy worker stays highly engaged over the course the work period reducing overheard cost to business!
+After all, a productive worker is a happy worker, and a happy worker stays highly engaged over the course of the work period reducing overheard cost to business!

 Businesses requesting this analysis will be treated to a study of the spatial relationships and distributions of procrastination and human development.
 This analysis will look at how procrastination rates and development patterns are distributed across the globe and look at the spatial distributions of the various procrastination scale average for participating countries and human development.
 The spatial interpretation of data will inform readers of hot spots of high and low procrastination rates.